Byron/google-apis-rs/gen/dfareporting3d4-cli/README.md

 # Usage

-This documentation was generated from the *dfareporting* API at revision *20200514*.
-The CLI is at version *1.0.14*.
+This documentation was generated from the *Dfareporting* API at revision *20210210*.
+The CLI is at version *2.0.0*.

 ```bash
 dfareporting3d4 [options]